 3. Relationship with the rest of your home

 Before you create a new kitchen, it’s important to think about how this will affect the rest of your home.
 Extending can make other rooms redundant or feel isolated or seem awkward.
-Your architect will draw out options to show you about how the house will work and flow as a whole, making the spaces work together rather than feeling like disparate rooms bolted together.
+Your architect will draw out options to show you how the house will work and flow as a whole, making the spaces work together rather than feeling like disparate rooms bolted together.

 An architect’s experience is invaluable for any building project as they are able to interpret your requirements into a design for your extension that will fit naturally with the existing spaces and complement your existing home.